facebookresearch/Mephisto/packages/mephisto-task/README.md

 ### `blockedReason`

-A code that when not null means that the current user is blocked from the current task.
+A string-based code that when not null means that the current user is blocked from working on the current task.

-A sentence description for the `blockedReason` can be looked up as such:
+A sentence description for the `blockedReason` can be looked up with the helper function `getBlockedExplanation()` as such:

 ```jsx
 import { getBlockedExplanation } from "mephisto-task";